-[Emilia Romagna Villages] Castell’Arquato: Middle Ages among the vineyards
+[Emilia Romagna Villages] Castell’Arquato: the Middle Ages amid the vineyards

 Estimated reading time: 4 minutes

-Getting closer to the village and walking through the narrow cobbled alleys, between vaults and low terraced houses, we can note that it is composed of two parts, divided and yet harmonious: a first part at the foot of the hill formed by the medieval neighborhoods of Borghetto and Monteguzzo, and a second part on the top around the monumental square, with the Podestà Palace, the Collegiata and the Visconti Fortress.
+As you amble through its narrow cobbled alleys, among high arches and squat terraced houses, you notice that it is a town of two halves, separate yet harmonious.
+One lies at the foot of the slope formed by the medieval quarters of Borghetto and Monteguzzo, while the other bestrides the hilltop around the monumental square, with the Podestà Palace, the Collegiata church and the Visconti Fortress.

-According to some, the name of Castell’Arquato comes from Caio Torquato, the Roman patrician who founded the first castrum; according to others more simply from castrum quadratum, to indicate its quadrangular shape.
+Some say that the name Castell’Arquato comes from Caius Torquatus, the Roman patrician who founded the first castrum; others think that it simply derives from castrum quadratum, a description of the castle’s square shape.

-Founded in the 2nd century BC as Roman defensive structure, the village survived the barbarian invasions, but around mid-500 was struck by a terrible plague.
+Founded in the 2nd century bc as a Roman fortress, the village survived the barbarian invasions but was struck in the mid 6th century by a terrible plague.

-The first official news of Castell’Arquato as an organized court dates back to 756, during the rule of Charlemagne; to his death the village passed to the Bishop of Piacenza, who kept it until 1200.
+The first records of Castell’Arquato as an organised court date back to 756, during the rule of Charlemagne; on his death, control passed to the bishops of Piacenza, who held it until the 13th century.

-In 1450 the village passed to the Sforza dynasty, whose government ended in 1707 when the Castell’Arquato territory became part of the Duchy of Parma and Piacenza; the new lords, the Farnese and the Borboni, kept the power until the advent of Napoleon and later of Marie Louise.
-In 1860 the dominion passed finally to the Savoia family and then to the Italian state.
+The Sforza dynasty took over in 1450 and ruled until 1707, when Castell’Arquato became part of the Duchy of Parma and Piacenza; the new lords, the Farnese family and the Bourbons, held power until the arrival of Napoleon and, later, Marie Louise of Habsburg.
+In 1860, the duchy was absorbed into the dominion of the Savoy family and then became part of the unified Italian state.

-In the upper part of the village, the Visconti Fortress, erected by Luchino Visconti between 1342 and 1349, has a L-shaped double-walled plant.
-Of the four defensive towers, just the eastern one has remained intact until today.
-The whole complex is dominated by the Mole del Dongione, which is worth the climb for the splendid view above Val d’Arda and for the Medieval Life Museum that it hosts.
+In upper Castell’Arquato, the Visconti Fortress, built between 1342 and 1349, has a double-walled L-shaped plan.
+Of the four defensive towers, only the easternmost is still intact.
+The complex is dominated by the great tower, the Mole del Dongione, which is worth the climb for the Medieval Life Museum inside and for the splendid view over the Val d’Arda.

-Next to the Fortress, the Collegiata Complex is one of the oldest churches in the area: the first informations about it dates back to 756 when it has function of baptismal church; rebuilt after the earthquake of 1117, it has been consecrated in 1122.
-On the left side of the church we find the fifteenth-century portico called “Heavenly” because it houses the tombs of illustrious figures.
+Next door, the Collegiata is one of the oldest churches in the area: records of it go back to 756, when it was a baptismal church.
+It was rebuilt after the earthquake of 1117 and consecrated in 1122.
+On the left side of the church, the 15th-century “Heavenly” portico houses tombs of several illustrious figures.

-On the north side of the square we find the Podestà Palace, built in 1292.
-The oldest part of the building is the rectangular keep, to which during the fifteenth century have been added other sections, such as the Loggetta dei Notari, now office of the Tourist Information Bureau.
-The facade is harmonized by an outside staircase.
+On the north side of the square stands the Podestà Palace, built in 1292.
+The oldest part is the rectangular tower, to which other sections were added during the 15th century, such as the Loggetta dei Notari, now the tourist information office.
+An outer staircase adds visual harmony to the façade.